 Shared use path clip-on lane across the Waimakariri River bridge

 A separated cycle and pedestrian shared path will run the entire length of the CNC project including a new clip-on lane on the Waimakariri Bride over the Waimakariri River.
 The CNC path will link to the CCC’s Papanui Parallel in the south and with the Waimakariri District Council’s shared path on the northern side of the river providing access through to Kaiapoi.

 This path and the public’s eager adoption of electric bikes and scooters makes commuting from North Canterbury a viable option for many.

 Environment Canterbury and partners have investigated introducing a commuter rail service from Rangiora on the existing railway line to help reduce northern congestion in the short term.
 It was found not to be viable in the short-term for four key reasons:

 - The railway line doesn’t take people where they need to go.
 Many Waimakariri commuters work near the airport and central city which are not well serviced by the existing track.

 - Costs were too high for Ecan (and therefore your rates) as there would need to be upgrades to stations and the buying/leasing, operating and maintaining of trains.
 We would still need to run bus services as well to service the bus stops in between the stations.

 - The cost would likely be too high for the individual (>$10 each way) plus many people would still need to buy an additional bus ticket as well.

 - Use of the existing single track by freight would restrict the potential timetable and could delay passenger services – (The train would be infrequent and slower than driving).

-We haven’t ruled out light rail in the long term, but for now a package of bus improvements is a better, more cost-effective, short-term solution for everyone.
+For now, a package of bus improvements is a better, more cost-effective, short-term solution for everyone.